anyexinglu/javascript-unknown/README.md

 Why?

-- The for...in statement iterates over the enumerable properties of an object, in an arbitrary order.
+- The for...in statement iterates over the enumerable, non-Symbol properties of an object, in an arbitrary order.
 - The for...of statement iterates over values that the iterable object defines to be iterated over.

 [reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of#Difference_between_for...of_and_for...in)